Kamani/QuickSsh/README.md

 For Serverlist you need to Add / Update sshList.json file. sshList.json file is located where this extension is being installed.

-For Windows User (Default Location) :- %USERPROFILE%\.vscode\extensions For Mac User (Default Location) :-
+For Windows User (Default Location) :- %USERPROFILE%\.vscode\extensions

+For Mac User (Default Location) :- $HOME/.vscode/extensions

+For Linux User (Default Location) :- $HOME/.vscode/extensions

 ## Known Issues